intel/neural-compressor/examples/tensorflow/object_detection/tensorflow_models/quantization/ptq/README.md

 Step-by-Step
 ============

 This document is used to list steps of reproducing TensorFlow Object Detection models tuning results.
+This example can run on Intel CPUs and GPUs.
 Currently, we've enabled below models.
  * ssd_resnet50_v1
  * ssd_resnet34